rchrd2/PortfolioTool/README.md

 Getting Started
 ===============

-If you visit tool.php through your webserver there is a gui to help get you started.
+If you visit tool.php through your webserver there is a GUI to help get you started.

 You can also run tool.php from the command line.